HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 A detailed list of the output is provided below.
-The program provides two outputs: an output file contains the main results and a detailed output file.
+The program provides two outputs: a file contains the main results and a detailed output file.

 ### Results output